Jordan Stewart (footballer, born 1982): Notts County

 Stewart signed a short-term deal with Football League One side Notts County on 6 October 2012, and played later that day against table toppers Tranmere Rovers.
 He scored his first and only goal for the club in a Football League Trophy tie against former club Sheffield United.

 Coventry City

 In March 2013 Stewart signed a three-month contract with Football League One side Coventry City.
 Coventry manager Steven Pressley announced on 30 April 2013 that Stewart's contract would not be renewed.
 In total, Stewart made six appearances for the club.

 San Jose Earthquakes

 In July 2013, Stewart signed with Major League Soccer club San Jose Earthquakes.

 Phoenix Rising

 Stewart moved to USL Championship side Phoenix Rising FC in February 2017.

 Management career

 After serving as assistant coach for San Jose Earthquakes reserve side The Town FC for two seasons, Stewart was appointed as head coach of USL Championship side Monterey Bay FC in August 2024.
 He replaced former San Jose Earthquakes coach Frank Yallop.
 Simon Dawkins, a former teammate of Stewart's at San Jose, took on the assistant coach role for the remainder of 2024 and replaced Ramiro Corrales, another former teammate of Stewart.
+Stewart was dismissed as head coach of Monterey Bay on 29 April 2026.